 But on closer inspection – as well as reading the simple, but very helpful, introductory notes to each piece which are published at the front of the book – I realised that most are simple to play from a technical point of view.
 In general they stick to five note positions, although many move up or down and octave.
 Several of the pieces are strictly limited to the use of the black keys, a popular approach with beginners.

-And then the penny dropped – these pieces are ideal for rote teaching, or a combination of rote and notation, linking sound and symbol in a creative and very natural way.
+And then the penny dropped – these pieces are ideal for combining rote teaching with the introduction of new notation, linking sound and symbol in a creative and very natural way.